iftechfoundation/ifarchive-unbox/doc/options.json.md

 - https: (bool) whether to enable HTTPS
 - index: options for the IF Archive index processor
   - index_url: (str) URL to Master-Index.xml
+  - recheck_key: (str) a secret key used when forcing the index to be rechecked
   - recheck_period: (int minutes) period to check if Master-Index.xml has changed
 - nginx: nginx options
   - cache: nginx cache options